School Self Evaluation

 Area for development

-It was recognised that further improvement was possible in the areas of numeracy, tables and problem solving.
+It was recognised that further improvement was possible in the areas of literacy and the implementation of the new Primary Language Curriculum.
 It was agreed that we adopt a phased introduction of a number of initiatives over a three-year period.

-In the second year, particular focus was placed on improving the teaching and learning of tables and mental Mathematics throughout the school by introducing Time to Think in all classes and using rhymes, raps and songs to enhance the teaching and learning of tables
+In the second year, particular focus is placed on improving the teaching and learning of oral language skills throughout the school by introducing Time to Talk in each class, providing an opportunity to self-evaluate oral language skills, increased use of the methodology of 'collaboration, talk and discussion', and the use of critical thinking picture books for the senior classes.

-In Year 3, particular emphasis is placed on improving the teaching and learning of problem solving skills and mathematics language by introducing Maths Challenge of the Week to all classes.
-The initiatives implemented in Years 1 and 2 above (Pause for Pattern and Time to Think) will continue in Year 3 in all classes in the school.
+In Year 3, particular emphasis is placed on improving the teaching and learning of reading comprehension by implementing the Building Bridges For Understanding Comprehension Programme.
+The initiatives implemented in Years 1 and 2 above (levelled readers, Time to Talk) will continue in Year 3 in all classes in the school.